Belfast City Hall flag protests: Protests

-The unionist protesters see the change as an "attack on their cultural identity".
+The unionist protesters saw the change as an attack on their cultural identity.
 In December 2012 and early 2013 they held almost daily street protests throughout Northern Ireland.
 Most involved the protesters blocking roads while carrying Union Flags and banners.
 Some of these protests led to clashes between protesters and the Police Service of Northern Ireland (PSNI), sparking riots.
 Attacks were made on Alliance Party offices and the homes of Alliance Party members, while Belfast City councillors were sent death threats.
 Unlike the Irish nationalist parties, Alliance has offices in loyalist areas.
 According to police, some of the violence has been orchestrated by high-ranking members of the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA).
 These are the two main loyalist paramilitary groups, who waged armed campaigns during the Troubles but declared ceasefires in 1994.
 The Belfast Telegraph claimed that some of the violence has been fuelled by youngsters engaging in "recreational rioting".
 There was also a rise in sectarian attacks on Catholic churches by loyalist militants, which some have linked to the flag protests.

 The cost of policing the protests has been estimated at £20 million (up to 7 March 2013).